biobakery/metawibele/README.md

 Option 1: download uniref databases (Recommended)

-* We have built these dependent uniref databases based on UniProt/UniRef 2019_01 sequences and annotations which have also been host by [HUMAnN](https://github.com/biobakery/humann).
-You can download and uncompress these databases and provid `$UNIREF_LOCATION` as the location to install the database.
+* We have built these dependent uniref databases based on UniProt/UniRef 2019_01 sequences and annotations which have also been used by [HUMAnN](https://github.com/biobakery/humann).
+You can download and uncompress these databases and provide `$UNIREF_LOCATION` as the location to install the database.

 	* full UniRef90 database (11.0GB): [uniref90_annotated.tar.gz](http://huttenhower.sph.harvard.edu/humann2_data/uniprot/uniref_annotated/uniref90_annotated_v201901.tar.gz)
-	* additional UniRef90 mapping files (3.0 GB): [full_mapping.tar.gz](http://huttenhower.sph.harvard.edu/humann2_data/full_mapping_v201901.tar.gz)
+	* UniRef90 mapping files (3.0 GB): [full_mapping.tar.gz](http://huttenhower.sph.harvard.edu/humann2_data/full_mapping_v201901.tar.gz)
 		* Mappings are available for the UniRef90 gene families to the following systems:
 			* UniProt ID corresponding to the UniRef representative
 			* Protein names of the UniRef representative